 Surgery and Alternative Treatment Options

-Sometimes effective management of osteoarthritis involves surgery.
+Sometimes effective management of osteoarthritis in dogs and cats involves surgery.
 Surgery may involve joint stabilization in the event of pathologic instability (ex: tibial plateau leveling osteotomy for treatment of a ruptured cranial cruciate ligament), or removal of cartilage/bony chips (arthroscopic surgery), or joint replacement with a prosthetic joint (ex: total hip replacement).
 Another option, especially for the hock and wrist, is fusion of the joint (arthrodesis), because this eliminates the pain associated with arthritis.
 For the hip joint we can also remove parts of the joint (called a femoral head and neck ostectomy).
 The relative importance and timing of surgery is variable depending upon the injury or condition underlying the osteoarthritis.

 Alternative Treatment Options